cobaltgit/ludicrous-2k22-xtreme-amped/README.md

 Cheats

-32-bit Windows, iOS.
-I don't have those types of systems so I can't test them.
-I am more than willing to accept pull requests however.

 #### Acknowledgments

-A special thanks to the mupen64plus team, the libretro team, and gonetz and those that have worked on GLideN64.
-I haven't really written any code for this project, I'm just putting together the work by other people.
+A VERY special thanks to the mupen64plus team, ALL of the libretro team, gonetz, loganmc10, m4xw, Themaister, and ANYONE else who has ever worked with N64 and/or GlideN64 coding!